4nt0nn/python-order-cli/README.txt

 # Installation

-In order to install the CLI application you need have pip3 installed on your machine.
+In order to install the CLI application you need have pip3 and setuptools installed on your machine.
 After this has been installed, navigate to the root directory of this application using your command prompt or terminal and enter